-Although the root cause of OA is unknown, the risk of developing knee osteoarthritis is influenced by factors such as age, gender and inherited traits that affect the shape and stability of your joints.
-Other factors can include:
+Although the root cause of osteoarthritis is unknown, the risk of developing knee osteoarthritis is influenced by factors such as age, gender and inherited traits that affect the shape and stability of your joints.

-If you have knee osteoarthritis, you may experience the following symptoms:
+If you have osteoarthritis of the knee, you may experience the following symptoms:

-- Pain while standing or walking short distances, climbing up or down stairs, or getting in and out of chairs
+- Knee pain while standing or walking short distances, climbing up or down stairs, or getting in and out of chairs

 - Stiffness in your knee joint after getting out of bed